boostcon/cppnow_website/2016-conference/_posts/2016-01-28-registration-is-open.md

 ![Aspen](/images/clow_2009_1.jpg "Photograph by Laurie Clow.
 Used with permission.")
 _Photograph by Laurie Clow.
 Used with permission._

-C++Now host sold out for the last three years and we expect to sell out again.
+C++Now has sold out for the last three years and we expect to sell out again.
 Register immediately so you won't miss out.

 Register now at <a href="https://cppnow2016.eventbrite.com/">our registration page</a>.